Coltthatcher/capstone/capstone/README.md

 doing extra study to see if I wanna end implementing other features and comparing that to if I will have enough time.

-Honestly reconsidering building the structure of my website from scratch, there seem to be easier was in react then i am going about things.
-Hooks and routers seem like a new route i would like to be going. started 6:40 break at 8:26 https://www.youtube.com/watch?v=3nLTB_E6XAM&list=RDCMUCsKsymTY_4BYR-wytLjex7A&start_radio=1&rv=3nLTB_E6XAM&t=3
+Honestly reconsidering building the structure of my website from scratch, there seem to be easier was in react then i am going about things. started 6:40 done at 8:26 https://www.youtube.com/watch?v=3nLTB_E6XAM&list=RDCMUCsKsymTY_4BYR-wytLjex7A&start_radio=1&rv=3nLTB_E6XAM&t=3

 Redux research